-Since the group’s inception in late 2007, the Portland Cello Project (or, PCP, as their fans affectionately call them), has wowed audiences all over the country with extravagant performances, everywhere from Prairie Home Companion, to that punk rock club in the part of town your grandma warns you not to go to after dark.
+Since the group’s inception in late 2007, the Portland Cello Project (or, PCP, as their fans affectionately call them), has wowed audiences all over the country with extravagant performances, everywhere from Prairie Home Companion, to parties on loading docks in NYC, to symphony halls from coast to coast, to punk rock clubs..
 The group has built a reputation mixing genres and blurring musical lines and perceptions wherever they go.

-No two shows are alike, with a repertoire now numbering over 800 pieces of music you wouldn't normally hear coming out of a cello.
+No two shows are alike, with a repertoire now numbering over 1,000 pieces of music both expected and unexpected to come from a cello.
 The Cello Project’s stage setup ranges from the very simple (4-6 cellos), to the all out epic (which has included 12 cellos playing with full choirs, winds, horns, and numerous percussion players).